JoannVetter/ski_planner_server_api/README.md

 The API and the MongoDB will be running on your machine.
 You can check out http://localhost:8000/docs to access the API.

+# Troubleshooting

+If you docker compose down and do some modification on the database that you cannot see after another docker compose up, make sure to remove the docker volume that is persisting data through session (if you change root password for example).

+If you're not familiar with docker, the way to do this is by running :

+``docker volume ls``

+``docker volume rm <the_mongo_db_volume>``